IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 FILESYSTYPE TYPE(DSFS) ENTRYPOINT(IDFFSCM) ASNAME(DSFS)
 If there is no BPXPRMxx parmlib member that contains a FILESYSTYPE statement for DSFS, you might receive message BPXF218I.
 To store data state allocation above the 16 MB line, specify SWA(ABOVE) in the BPXPRMxx parmlib member.
 For more information about the SWA parmlib statement, see BPXPRMxx (z/OS UNIX System Services parameters) in z/OS MVS Initialization and Tuning Reference. _______________________________________________________________ 2.
 Update the IEASYSxx parmlib member to contain the OMVS=(xx,yy) parameter for future IPLs. _______________________________________________________________ 3.
 Recommended: To eliminate the possibility of the JES spool filling up from output lines associated with DSFS, specify SUB=MSTR as in the following example:
 FILESYSTYPE TYPE(DSFS) ENTRYPOINT(IDFFSCM) ASNAME(DSFS,'SUB=MSTR')
 With that specification, DSFS will not run under JES control or interfere with JES shutdown. _______________________________________________________________ 4.
 Recommended: At this point, you might not know whether you want to change some configuration options.
 In case you would like to change them later, you should create an "empty" configuration file now.
 Do not specify any options in the empty configuration file.
 It must contain only one line, a comment that is an asterisk (*) in column 1.
-To create the configuration file, choose one of the following methods. · Use a DD card (IDFZPRM) to identify the data set.
+To create the configuration file, choose one of the following methods. Â· Use a DD card (IDFZPRM) to identify the data set.
 The IDFZPRM DDNAME identifies the optional
 DSFS configuration file.
 For now, it is suggested that this DD refer to a PDS with a member called IDFFSPRM that has a single line that begins with an asterisk (*) in column 1.
 Subsequent modifications can be made to the IDFFSPRM member.
 For more information, see "Using an IDFZPRM DD file in the DSFS PROC" on page 17.
-You can modify the IDFZPRM member at any time. · Put the options in the IDFPRMxx parmlib member.
+You can modify the IDFZPRM member at any time. Â· Put the options in the IDFPRMxx parmlib member.
 If you select this option, you cannot have an IDFZPRM DD statement in the DSFS PROC.
 In the BPXPRMxx parmlib member, specify the suffixes in the FILESYSTYPE statement of the IDFPRMxx members that contain the DSFS configuration options.
 The following example would be used if the configuration options were in members IDFPRM01, IDFPRM02 and IDFPRM03
 FILESYSTYPE TYPE(DSFS) ENTRYPOINT(IDFFSCM) ASNAME(DSFS,'SUB=MSTR') PARM('PRM=(01,02,03)')
 For more information about the different methods of specifying a DSFS configuration file, see "(Optional) Steps for creating or updating the DSFS configuration file" on page 17.
 For more
 16 z/OS: z/OS Data Set File System Administration